we create ourselves. we create our belonging. we create our freedom.

 Our Vision

 We imagine a world where all Black, Trans, and Gender Non-Conforming (BTGNC) artists have the freedom, resources, and community to thrive creatively and economically; a world where cultural spaces are cooperative, accessible, and rooted in care, where artists are recognized as essential architects of our collective future, and where creativity strengthens communities rather than being extracted for profit.
+Grounded in the Theory of Autoluminescent Being, we understand that each of us carries an internal source of light—an essence derived from our higher self—with the capacity to be generated, shaped, and renewed across a lifetime.
+Through fellowships, events, live–work artist spaces, and an international network of interconnected arts communities, URE cultivates ecosystems that empower artists to lead, imagine, and transform the cultural landscape.
+We believe we create ourselves, we create our belonging, and we create our freedom—this is the world we are building together.

 Meet the Founder

-Djérae Lucas (he/they)
+Djérae Sampson Lucas (he/they)

 With over a decade of experience in cultural strategy and arts administration, their background spans marketing and research at the Greater Baltimore Cultural Alliance, labor and community organizing with Restaurant Opportunities Center United, and program direction and design at Queer Cultural Center in San Francisco, where they manage the Creating Queer Communities programs and curate the National Queer Arts Festival.